 Demos are an essential part of the sales process.
 Unfortunately, the execution doesn’t always go that smoothly.
 Some errors that can occur are:

-- Product environments go down during a demo, and your prospect sees nothing but bugs.
+- Sales demo environments go down during a demo, and your prospect sees nothing but bugs.

 - New unimplemented features arrive, but the sales team is unable to demo them right away.